w3c/webtransport/explainer.md

 ### 1. Basic connection

 Applications open a connection to a WebTransport server as follows.
 This will be an HTTP/3 connection over UDP if possible.
-If not possible (no H3-only path to the server is found), then an HTTP/2 connection over TCP may be returned instead.
+If not possible (no H3-only path to the server is found), then an HTTP/2 connection over TCP might be returned instead.

 ```javascript
 const wt = new WebTransport('https://example.com/wt'}); // H3/UDP with fallback to H2/TCP